jsreeram/ParallelJavaScript/README.md

 ##### Throws

-- TypeError when elementalFunction is not a function.
+- *TypeError*: when elementalFunction is not a function.
-- Error If required by the Typed Object conversion semantics.
+- *Error*: If required by the Typed Object conversion semantics.

 ##### Examples